RaspberryPiFoundation/python-curriculum/en-GB/lessons/The Year 2025/The Year 2025 - notes.md

 ...

 #Introduction:
-This project teaches students how to use variables within a Python program, and how to perform calculations on data stored in variables.
+This project teaches children how to use variables within a Python program, and how to perform calculations on data stored in variables.
 This is achieved through writing a program to calculate what a person’s age will be in the year 2025.

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.